nackor/sample-tdd/javascript/README.md

 ### Start with the First Test:

 Implement the `IntegerToWordedString` function which converts integers into their respective textual representations.
 Begin with the first unit test, which should be designed to fail initially (red state), testing the simplest case (e.g., transforming 1 to One).
+Remember the advice from home-of-tdd on how to [generate the first test case!](https://github.com/zukixa/home-of-tdd?tab=readme-ov-file#how-to-construct-a-proper-test-case)

 ### Progress through the Red-Green-Refactor Cycle: